apache/polygene-java/src/bin-dist/README.txt

    - Composite Oriented Programming on the Java platform.

-This Apache Zest™ Binary Distribution contains everything you need to create Zest™ applications.
+This Apache Zestâ„¢ Binary Distribution contains everything you need to create Zestâ„¢ applications.

-Zest™ (then Zest™) started in 2007, and is still in heavy development at the Apache Software Foundation.
+Zestâ„¢ (then Zestâ„¢) started in 2007, and is still in heavy development at the Apache Software Foundation.
 We would like developers around the world to participate in the advancement of this cool, new and challenging technology.
 We are especially interested in